ValveSoftware/ArtifactDeckCode/README.md

 * Image fields (mini-image, large-image, ingame-image) provide a default image and keys for each supported language.
 * ref_type indicates a type of card reference:
-  * "includes" - specifies cards which get automatically included into decks when the card is added.
+  * "includes" - indicates a secondary card which will be automatically included into decks when the card is added.
 These should NOT be sent to the deck encoder.
+The ref_type block will include the total count of these cards that will be added.
   * "references" - indicates that the card text mentions the specified card.
   * "passive_ability" - a passive ability
   * "active_ability" - an ability which is activated by clicking on it.